 However, the most important adoption requirements in Arizona are always the same: that a family can meet the social, physical, emotional, safety, and mental health needs of the child.
 Understanding this and the other requirements to adopt in Arizona is one of the first steps to take if you are thinking about adopting a child.

-To learn more about the requirements for adoption in Arizona, you can always call 1-800-ADOPTION or request free information here.
+To learn more about the requirements for adoption in Arizona with our agency, you can always call 1-800-ADOPTION or request free information here.
 In the meantime, here are some answers to the most common questions potential adoptive parents have regarding adoption requirements in Arizona: